withoutwaxaryan/transfer-local-playlist-to-spotify/README.md

    ![Output](Images/spotify2.png)

    P.S.
-You may have to search some files manually.
+You may have to search some songs manually.
 You can find the list inside your local playlist folder :))

+   Resources : StackOverflow and [this video](https://youtu.be/jSOrEmKUd_c) to use Spotify API!